JoelCDL/gulp_template/README.md

 * Start a local browser with the index page at http://localhost:3000/

-* Watch Sass, HTML, and js and reload browser if any changes
+* Reload HTML, CSS, and JavaScript in the browser immediately upon any changes during development

+* Lint JavaScript and Sass immediately upon any changes during development, including during the build process

-* Concatenate and minify CSS and JS from paths within 'build' comments in HTML
+* Concatenate and minify CSS and JavaScript during the build process

 * Compress images during build process

 * Copy all files from development into a distribution directory during the build process

+* Include HTML fragments using `<!--#include file="" -->` statements

 * Generate a custom Modernizr file based off of classes found in CSS

-* Lint Sass, JS, and HTML immediately upon any changes, including during the build process
+* Validate HTML after the build process

 ## Requirements